Banner image for Managing Team Members: Users and Roles

 Clerk will offer modern authentication with built-in user management UI and session handling.

-MCP API Keys (Programmatic Access)
+MCP OAuth2 (Programmatic Access)

 For AI agents and automation

-• AI agents like Claude Desktop
+• AI agents like Claude Desktop and Claude Code

 • Custom integrations with external tools